andreascoclet/Image-Deblurring-Nafnet/README.md

 From left to right:

-Blurry Input: Original degraded image from the GoPro dataset
+Blurry Input: Original degraded image from the GoPro dataset <br>
-NAFNet: Final output from my simplified NAFNet architecture The Ground truth
+NAFNet: Final output from my simplified NAFNet architecture <br>
+The Ground truth <br>

 ## Environment Setup